x2dhf/x2dhf/README.md

-This program finds virtually exact solutions of the Hartree-Fock and density functional theory equations for diatomic molecules and atoms (the quality of a solution depends on grid size and arithmetic precision used).
+This program finds virtually exact solutions of the Hartree-Fock and density functional theory equations for diatomic molecules and atoms.
+The quality of a solution depends on grid size and arithmetic precision used.
 The lowest energy eigenstates of a given irreducible representation and spin can be obtained.
-The DFT support is facilitated via the libxc library (see `-l|L` options of the `./x2dhfctl` script). `lxcctl` script is provided to help test the support of the `x2dhf` program for the libxc functionals.
+The DFT support is facilitated via the libxc library (see `-l|L` options of the `./x2dhfctl` script).
+The `lxcctl` script is provided to help test the support of the `x2dhf` program for the libxc functionals.

-The program can also used to obtain the ground and excited states of one-electron systems with the (smoothed) Coulomb and Kramers-Hennenberger potentials.
+The program can also used to obtain the ground and excited states of one-electron systems with the (smoothed) Coulomb, Green-Sellin-Zachor, or Kramers-Hennenberger potentials, as well the superposition of atomic potentials.

 Single particle two-dimensional numerical functions (orbitals) are used to construct an anti-symmetric many-electron wave function of the restricted open-shell Hartree-Fock model.
 The orbitals are obtained by solving the Hartree-Fock equations in the form of the coupled two-dimensional second-order (elliptic) partial differential equations (PDE).
 The Coulomb and exchange potentials are obtained as solutions of the corresponding Poisson equations.
-The PDEs are discretized by the 8th-order central difference stencil on a two-dimensional grid.
+The PDEs are discretized by the 8th-order central difference stencil on a two-dimensional grid, while a Newton-Cotes quadrature rule is used to evalaute integrals.
 The resulting large and sparse system of linear equations is solved by the (multi-colour) successive overrelaxation method ((MC)SOR).
 The self-consistent-field iterations are interwoven with the (MC)SOR ones and orbital energies and normalisation factors are used to monitor the convergence.
 The accuracy of solutions depends mainly on the grid-size and the system under consideration.

 See the following articles for the detailed description of the program and examples of its usage and accuracy: